-As of Septemebr 30, 2023, we had a widespread network consisting of 161 Client locations managed from offices situated in India.
+As of March 31, 2024, we had a widespread network consisting of 165 Client locations managed from offices situated in India.
 This nation-wide presence enables us to offer services to customers who prefer a single service provider for their operations at multiple locations.
 A wide presence enables us to recruit, train and deploy resources at various customer locations within a short span of time and enables us to respond to changing customer requirements, efficiently and effectively.
 This presence also allows us to monitor the work of our employees at various customer locations and to administer to the needs of our employees quickly and in a manner relevant to them.
 For instance, local presence sensitizes us to local customs, local festivals as well as local expectations in terms of remuneration.
 This enables us to ensure service levels at our customer locations while keeping local requirements in mind.

 We have implemented processes and systems that have resulted in operational and technological excellence, particularly in our ability to identify the appropriate human resources to suit the customer requirements.
 Our recruitment is undertaken entirely in-house and we are not dependent on any external agencies for this purpose.
 We have implemented a standardized recruitment, training, deployment, operations and quality measurement processes that we believe have enabled us to develop a scalable and consistent business model.
 Our in-house model coupled with large pool of resources enable us to ramp up / ramp down activities effectively and quickly.
 This has also enhanced our capability of multi-tasking and repositioning of resources to and from other locations, as and when required.
 Further, every on-site employee undergoes a mandatory on-the-job training in their respective domains for 50 to 100 hours.

-Our average employee attrition ratio is 30 % for the Financial Years ended March 31, 2021, 2022 and 2023, and in the six months period ended September 30, 2023.
+Our average employee attrition ratio is 30% for the Financial Years ended March 31, 2022, 2023 and 2024.